-The Alhambra palace is visited everyday by thousands of people.
-Alhambra tickets can be tricky to purchase at peak times of the year.
-So its important to book ahead.
-Reserving as soon as you can you will guarantee that you get a ticket on the day that you are in Granada.
+Just in 2018 2.766.887 people visited the Alhambra Palace.
+Tickets to the monument can be tricky to purchase, particularly at peak times of the year.
+Booking ahead to get the best price for your visit is imperative.
+Also reserving as soon as you can you will guarantee that you get a ticket on the day/time that you are in Granada.

-The reason that ticket numbers are limited to a certain number is to protect the interior of the Nasrid palaces., Some of the walls and floors are delicate and need to be protected from wear.
+The reason that Alhambra tickets are limited to a certain number is to protect the interior of the Nasrid palaces.
+Some of the walls and floors are delicate and need to be protected from wear.

 Nasrid palace – Get Alhambra tickets

 If you want to visit this UNESCO World Heritage site you need to book Alhambra tickets well in advance.
-They often sell out epecially around Eastertime and Summer months.
+They often sell out especially around Eastertime, weekends and Summer months.

 The option of getting Skip the line Alhambra tickets is much simpler.